explore

 When camping, it’s best to dress in layers.
 Cold weather or precipitation can be unpredictable.
 If you dress in layers, you can always strip off a layer if you get too hot.
 Fail to bring enough layers, however, and you could be miserable if a cold snap hits.

 Think about hats and shoes as well.
 Sneakers may be fine for car campsites, but you will want to bring hiking boots if you expect to hit any of the nearby trails.
-Don’t bring your favorite fashion sneakers—even light camping trips tend to beat up shoes.
+Don’t bring your favorite fashion sneakersβ€”even light camping trips tend to beat up shoes.

-Camping Apparel Essentials
+Camping Clothing Essentials

 Hygiene Tips for Beginner Campers

-When you leave “polite society” for the bliss of nature, hygiene can tend to take a back seat.
+When you leave β€œpolite society” for the bliss of nature, hygiene can tend to take a back seat.
 Who needs to shower when the only people judging you are the squirrels and the birds?

 Still, some baseline care for hygiene may be necessary to remain healthy… and to stay in the good graces of your fellow campers.

-Bring the same basics you would bring on a normal vacation—deodorant, a toothbrush, toothpaste, etc. I like to also bring face wipes and dry shampoo if I’m going to be camping for a while and there is no water available at the site.
+Bring the same basic camping gear you would bring on a normal vacationβ€”deodorant, a toothbrush, toothpaste, etc. I like to also bring face wipes and dry shampoo if I’m going to be camping for a while and there is no water available at the site.
 There’s just something about having a fresh clean face that helps me sleep at night!

 Going To The Bathroom While Camping

 Let’s have a talk.
-When “nature calls,” we’re used to all kinds of comforts and amenities not found in nature.
-Your car campsite may have a lavatory, outhouse, or port-a-potty.
-If there is a designated toilet at your campsite PLEASE USE IT!
-But if you are camping at an undeveloped site, there are a few things to consider when relieving yourself in nature.
+When β€œnature calls,” we’re used to all kinds of comforts and amenities not found in nature.
+Your car camping campsites may have flush toilets, an outhouse, or port-a-potty.
+If there is a designated toilet at your established campground PLEASE USE IT!
+But if you are camping at an undeveloped site, there are a few things to consider when relieving yourself in nature, this is especially important for first-time campers to know.

 When no outhouse or bathroom is present, digging a cathode is the most widely accepted method of backcountry human waste disposal.
 Here’s how it works: